chinwuchen/Insight_Coding_Challenge/README.md

 `Date received` (from which I parse out the year), `Product`, and `Company`.

-For the calculation, I use `Counter` to find unique occurences of products and of years, and then loop through product and year to count the number of companies and the respective number of complaints.
+For the calculation, I use `Counter` to find unique occurences of products and of years, and then loop through product and year to count the number of companies and the respective numbers of complaints.